muratk3n/thirdwave/en/README.md

 ---

-That's all movies in all theathers?
+That's all movies, all theathers?
 Netflix US \$ approaches that number single-handedly, for the same year.

 "2019 [US] domestic box office [revenue] was about $11.4 billion"